GoTeamEpsilon/OpenEMR-Local-Development-Docker/README.md

 ### Git Gotchas

-When doing a `$ git status`, you will see a decent amount of files either modified or deleted in `interface/main/calendar/modules/`, `sites/default/`, and setup+configration files at `/`.
-Please do not include these files in your branch by being careful to `git add ...` only the files you are changing.
+When doing a `$ git status`, you will see a decent amount of files either modified or deleted in `./interface/main/calendar/modules/`, `./sites/default/`, and setup + configration files at `./`.
+Please do not include these files in your branch by being careful to `$ git add ` only the files you are changing or adding.

-The gap presented with this "gotcha" is something our community is working to close and hope to provide a reasonably elegant solution for in future release of this docker-compose system.
+The gap presented with this "gotcha" is something our community is working to close and we hope to provide a reasonably elegant solution in future releases of this docker-compose system.

 ## License